-In a lot of cases, mental conditions are the byproduct of stress, which is made worse by sleep deprivation.
+Often, mental conditions are the byproduct of stress, which is made worse by sleep deprivation.
 In fact, Leesa highlighted an American Psychology Association study showing that 21% of adults feel more stressed when they don’t get sufficient sleep.
-In case you’re going to need medical support, a health insurance plan that covers mental health problems can reduce heavy medical bills.
+In the event you’re going to need medical support, a health insurance plan that covers mental health problems can reduce heavy medical bills.

 Lessens brain damage

 Quality sleep actually prevents your brain from suffering further damage as you get older.
 If you have an existing condition, Italian researcher Michele Bellesi relayed that lack of sleep causes certain brain cells called ‘astrocytes’ to destroy parts of the brain’s synapses, which then breaks down the connections to various parts of the body.
 Naturally, treatments for conditions worsened by this process can be more expensive, and everything gets even costlier if you’re not insured.